MASTER CLASSES NEW DANCE DRAMA EDUCATIONAL

-The Graham method has brought a renewal in the theater and in the arts from America throughout the world, changing the structure of classical dancer's movement and shaping the body through expressive and meaningful gestures, giving prominence to elegance, dynamism and a deep artistic creativity.
+The Graham method has brought a renewal in the theater and the arts from America throughout the world, changing the structure of classical dancer's movement and shaping the body through expressive and meaningful gestures, giving prominence to elegance, dynamism, and deep artistic creativity.

-Such knowledge will increase the physical potential of the dancers and will provide a stimulus to their deep and original creative impulse.
+Such knowledge will increase the physical potential of the dancers and will provide a stimulus to their deep and original creative impulses.

-The Pilates method also referred in the field of postural rehabilitation, is perfectly matched to the work of young dancers.
-In particular, Pilates exercises are developing awareness of the breath and promote proper alignment of the spine by strengthening the muscles of the deep plane of the trunk.
+Lessons are perfect for the work of young dancers and develop an awareness of the breath supporting proper alignment of the spine by strengthening the muscles of the deep plane of the trunk.

-The cornerstone of the method is the strengthening of the center and the improvement of the flexibility.
+The cornerstone of the method is the strengthening of the center and the improvement of flexibility.

 The lectures guide the dancers to study the history and the development of contemporary dance and the evolution of style.
-It will also examine in detail the fundamental bases and various choreographic compositions with related training stage of representation.
-The lectures will be complemented by video projections and information material.
+The methodology examines the fundamental bases and various choreographic compositions with related training stages of representation.
+The lectures present video projections and information material.

 Training Workshop for Modern Dance Teachers

-The workshop is reserved for dance teachers and advanced students who aim to refine and broaden their knowledge and professionalism and is particularly suitable to those who seak to teach or already teach modern dance techniques.
-The program deepens the methodology of the Graham-based technique style developed successfully by Miss Ferrali around Europe, the USA and Russia throughout very well known dance Academies and Theaters such as at the Royal Danish Ballet School, the School of the Teatro Alla Scala Milano, the University College of Dance in Stockholm, the Balletakademien of Gothenburg in Sweden, the Kemerovo State University of Siberia, the Boston Conservatory and more.
+The workshop is composed of masterclasses for dance teachers and advanced students who aim to refine and broaden their knowledge and professionalism and is particularly suitable for those who seek to teach or already teach modern dance techniques.
+The program faces the methodology of the Graham-based technique style developed successfully by Miss Ferrali around Europe, the USA, and Russia through very well known dance Academies and Theaters such as the Royal Danish Ballet School, the School of the Teatro Alla Scala Milano, the University College of Dance in Stockholm, the Balletakademien of Gothenburg in Sweden, the Kemerovo State University of Siberia, the Boston Conservatory and more.

 The course alternates between moments of theoretical training and training practice.